for-giobbe/PAINT/markdowns/part_2.md

 ---

-To assemble crema trascriptome we can jus use the raw reads using Trinity and specifying the same Trimmomatic parameters we used in the qc step.
-To assemble vicia insted we have to use the preprocessed reads and skip the Trimmomatic step within Trinity.
-Trinity is run with defeault parameters.
-Let's assemble using the lines
+To assemble crema and vicia we have to input the preprocessed reads to Trinity, which is run with defeault parameters.
+Let's assemble using the lines:

 ```
 sbatch scripts/slurm_assemble_crema